TTL Delete Data

 1. Overview

-The system can only set up to 1000 TTL rules, and when this limit is reached, some TTL rules need to be deleted before new rules can be set.
+- The system supports setting up to 1000 TTL rules.
+When the limit is reached, existing rules must be removed before new ones can be added.

 2. Set TTL